joejcollins/lieutenant-green/README.md

 Classically scraping web pages can be done with Requests and BeautifulSoup4.
 Requests is used to get the HTML and BeautifulSoup4 to parse the HTML.
 Obviously this is a brittle strategy since it is dependent on the pages layout to work, so design changes can break the scraping.
 There were a number of Open Source solutions available (e.g. https://github.com/bisguzar/twitter-scraper) which took this approach and currently no longer work, which is probably testimony to the brittleness of this approach.

-More to the point, the Twitter web page has a infinite scroll which makes javascript calls to the https://api.twitter.com/graphql endpoint to draw down new tweets.
+More significantly, the Twitter web page has a infinite scroll which makes javascript calls to the https://api.twitter.com/graphql endpoint to draw down new tweets.
 With enough effort one could probably determine how to mimic these calls.
 Fortunately an Open Source solution is available which does exactly that.

 ### Twint